egmontmika/egmontmika.com/content/blog/are-you-ready.md

 Are you ready to make a disciple?

-What would you need in order to be ready?
+And in case not, what would you need in order to be ready?

 Jesus trained his disciples for three and a half years.
 Then he sent them out.